Post-IPO Founder Bridges: Lock-Up Regimes Across the US, EU, and APAC.

 Asia-Pacific is where the analysis changes character, because several of the principal regimes impose mandatory lock-ups by rule rather than leaving the matter to the underwriters — and several stagger the release across more than one date.

 In Hong Kong, the HKEX Listing Rules require a controlling shareholder to be locked up for at least the first six months after listing, and to remain subject to a restriction for a further six months to the extent a disposal would cause them to cease to be a controlling shareholder — effectively a two-stage, up-to-twelve-month calendar for a control holder.
-In India, the SEBI Issue of Capital and Disclosure Requirements (ICDR) Regulations impose a promoter lock-in that is expressly staggered: the minimum promoter contribution is locked in for a longer period following the reforms of recent years, while the promoters’ holding in excess of that minimum releases earlier.
-In mainland China, controlling shareholders of a company listed on the Shanghai or Shenzhen exchanges are subject to long statutory lock-ups — substantially longer than the developed-market norm.
-In Japan, the Tokyo market’s lock-ups are, as in the US and Europe, principally contractual undertakings to the underwriters.

 The staggering is the point.
 Where a regime releases the position in tranches — a first slice at six months, a larger block later — a single-date bridge is the wrong instrument.
 The financing is structured against the staged calendar: a tenor that spans the last binding release, with the option to reduce the loan as each tranche comes free and the founder chooses whether to sell into it or continue to hold.
 The regime supplies the calendar; the bridge is built around it.